wnichola/GetData-012-Course-Project/Course Project/run_analysis.md

 10. There are 6 unique values ranging from 1 to 6 in both y_train and y_test files.
 Potentially, each of this would reference the index found in the activity_labels file.
 11. Also, as there are matching number of observations between y_train with x_train, and y_test with x_test, potentially, each observation in the "y" files would match one observation in the "X" files.
 However, there are no key in the "X" files to determine which observation in it would match which observation in the "y" files.
 An assumption would need to be made here to link these two set of files.
 12. There are 7352 observations of 1 variable made in subject_train file, and 2947 observations of 1 variable made in the subject_test files.
 10. There are 21 unique values ranging from 1 to 30 in subject_train file, and 9 unique values ranging from 2 to 24.
-Given that there are 30 participants in this experiment, potentially, each of these unique value (subject_train and subject_test) refers to a participant.
+Given that there are 30 Subjects in this experiment, potentially, each of these unique value (subject_train and subject_test) refers to a Subject.
 11. Also, as there are matching number of observations between the "subject" files with the "X" set of files, potentially each of this observation matches an observation in the "X" set of files.
-However, there are no key in the "X" files to determine which observation in it would match the participant identifier in the "subject" files.
+However, there are no key in the "X" files to determine which observation in it would match the Subject identifier in the "subject" files.
 An assumption would need to be made here to link these two set of files.

 #### Generating metadata from the third folder level of datasets provided